 Are you prepared should the worst happen?
 Many adults know the importance of having a will in place, but for many individuals, a will is not enough.
-Estate planning is an important task for everyone, not just the wealthy.
+To limit the inheritance tax to the heir, estate planning is an important task for everyone, not just the wealthy.

 1. Latest Directive